7.1 – Income Tax Return (ITR) Forms

 Can return be filed after the due date?

 Yes you can.
 Return filed after the prescribed due date is called as a belated return.
 If one could not file the return of income on or before the prescribed due date, then he can file a belated return.
-A belated return can be filed within a period of one year from the end of the assessment year or before completion of the assessment, whichever is earlier.
+A belated return can be filed within a period of one year from the end of the financial year or before completion of the assessment, whichever is earlier.
 A belated return attracts interest and penalty as discussed in previous FAQ.

 For Example – In case of income earned during FY 2013-14, the belated return can be filed up to 31st March, 2016.
 However, if return is filed after 31st March, 2016, penalty under section 271F can be levied.